Greeley Guardianship Attorney

 In the state of Colorado, the court has the authority to assign a guardian for individuals who are either minors or deemed incapacitated adults.
 These individuals are referred to as "wards."
+An individual who is the subject of a guardianship proceeding is known as the "respondent."
 The rules governing guardianships vary depending on whether the ward is a minor or an incapacitated adult.

 Having a lawyer for a guardianship case in Colorado is highly recommended due to the complex legal processes involved.
 Guardianship cases require a thorough understanding of the relevant laws, regulations, and court procedures.

 A lawyer can assist in preparing the necessary legal documents, such as the petition for guardianship, supporting affidavits, and other required forms.

-A lawyer can represent you in court proceedings, presenting your case effectively and advocating for your interests.
+They can represent you in court proceedings, presenting your case effectively and advocating for your interests.
 They have experience handling guardianship hearings, providing arguments, examining witnesses, and addressing legal challenges.

 At Peek Goldstone, LLC, our experienced guardianship lawyers can provide all the above services to help you seek or contest guardianship in Greeley, Erie, and the surrounding areas.